 Here are some questions you can use to gauge whether a prospective partner is managing their service desk effectively.
 Don’t be afraid to ask probing questions during the sales process, a reputable provider should be confident in talking about management and optimization.

-Is your business in Albany, New York or Charlotte, North Carolina looking for a partner who can remove the burden of day-to-day technology issues, once and for all?
+Is your business in Albany, New York, Charlotte, North Carolina, or Bluffton, South Carolina looking for a partner who can remove the burden of day-to-day technology issues, once and for all?
 We’re here to help.
 Contact our friendly, knowledgeable team at 1 877 877 1840 or [email protected] to ask a question or find out more.

 We know that the first step toward better IT support is to research your options.
 We’ve put this guide together to aid you in that process.